Late-boomer/stream-engine-docs/docs/index.md

 ### Remarks

-A system might have multiple devices connected, which the stream engine is able to communicate with. tobii_enumerate_local_device_urls iterates over all such devices found.
+A system might have multiple devices connected, which the stream engine is able to communicate with. tobii_enumerate_local_device_urls iterates over all such (excluding IS1 and IS2) devices found.
 It will only enumerate devices connected directly to the system, not devices connected on the network.

 *api* must be a pointer to a valid tobii_api_t instance as created by calling tobii_api_create.